GwenaelleLeon/gwenaelleleon.github.io/README.txt

-This blog is my first adventure with html.
+This blog is my first adventure with html and css.
 I'm using Lagom theme as a start to see how a blog is coded.